taubman33/django-rest/readme.md

 ## Introduction

-So far, we have written full-stack Django applications that use Django's builtin templating language to write our applications.
+So far, we have written full-stack Django applications that use Django's built in templating language to write our applications.
 When we are building applications in Django that use front end frameworks or have live updating data, we have to use an API for our back end applications.
 Today, we are going to learn how to